ar9tomato/Computer-Networks-Project/README.md

 Baseline for every protocol: 4,000 packets, 100 J/node, speeds [10, 20, 30, 40]
 m/s, 100 ms/round.
 Both delivery modes reproduce byte-identically across runs.

-Read the "what I did not tune" section of `PARAMETER_FIXES.md` before using these numbers in a write-up.
-Several columns are modelled rather than measured, and they aren't all comparable across engines.

 Consolidated MANET routing-protocol comparison across all five members'
 protocols: AODV, EAURP, ATEAURP, PSE-EAURP, DRL-EAURP, and MADRL-EAURP.
 Each